VishnuGShephertz/App42Wear-Push-Notification/README.md

 12. Open CommonUtilities.java file of sample project and make following changes.

 ```
-A. Replace your GcmProjectNo by your Google Project No.
+A. Replace your GcmProjectNo by your Google Project No at line no90
 ```